Archakov06/telemify/README.md

 ## How to get chat_id ?

-In order to get your ID, you must send your bot any message, go to the https://api.telegram.org/bot{BOT_TOKEN}/getUpdates and copy the ID from the from property `result[0].message.from.id`.
+You must send your bot any message and go to the https://api.telegram.org/bot{BOT_TOKEN}/getUpdates.
+After you should copy the ID from the from property `result[0].message.from.id`.

 ```json
 {